Utorch UT02 feature image

 Not related to build quality, but just part selection: I do not care for the switch on this light.

-It works but … it’s hard to describe.
+It works, but it’s hard to describe.
 Too much travel, and it’s just… mashy or something.
-It does positively click though, and really works well, it’s just not my favorite.
-If I was comparing it to a switch, for example, I’d much rather have the Manker switch as my U11 has.
+It does positively click, though, and really works well; it’s just not my favorite.
+If I were comparing it to a switch, for example, I’d much rather have the Manker switch than the one my U11 has.
 Or even the Zebralight style.
 Too much travel plus too much required force, I believe that’s the problem ultimately.

 Size